Agentic Workflows Book

 Claude Code

 Claude Code (https://code.claude.com/docs) provides multi-agent orchestration for complex development tasks.
-Its subagent architecture allows you to spawn specialised agents for different concerns, each focused on a particular aspect of the problem.
+Claude is available as a GitHub engine in public preview alongside Copilot and Codex.
+Its subagent architecture, powered by the native Agent Teams feature with Opus 4.6, allows you to spawn specialised agents for different concerns, each focused on a particular aspect of the problem.
 Swarms mode enables parallel execution of independent tasks, reducing total time to completion.
 Extended context handles large codebases through intelligent context management, summarising and prioritising information to fit within token limits.
+Claude Code can be used from the browser at claude.ai/code or from the terminal as a CLI tool.

 Cursor AI